-Power meters and their readings have become common at all levels of cycling, from elite level to club riders and casual Sunday morning cyclists.
+Power meters and their readings have become ubiquitous at all levels of cycling, from elite level to club riders and casual Sunday morning cyclists.
 Technical rider data from pro races is available not just to team managers, riders and sports scientists but also to fans with Velon’s in-race live data.
-But why is power so important, how is it generated, and what can it tell us about a rider's performance?
+Why is power so important, how is it generated, and what can it tell us about a rider's performance?

-“It’s analogous to the engine of a car producing power,” says Dr Dwyer.
+“It’s analogous to the engine of a car,” says Dr Dan Dwyer, Senior Lecturer in Applied Sport Science at Deakin University in Geelong, Australia.
 “Power is the rate at which work is done.
 The more power you have, the faster you can accelerate, the faster you can ride on the flat or up a climb.
-With a climb it’s more about the ratio of power and total mass, or weight.”
+With a climb it’s more about the ratio of power and total mass.”

 Dr Dwyer agrees: “Power is power – it’s objective.
 250 watts today is exactly the same as 250 watts tomorrow.
 But 250 watts today may equate to a heart rate of 110 BPM, but tomorrow if the same rider wasn’t feeling well, 250 watts might elicit a rate of 130 BPM.”

 So how does a cyclist’s body produce power – through nutrition, oxygen etc.?

 “Then you start to talk about the physiology of sport,” says Dr Dwyer.
 “Cyclists produce power because they have a metabolism – a physiology able to turn oxygen and carbohydrate and fat into ATP (adenosine triphosphate) which is a molecule.
 It’s like a unit of energy in our cells, including our muscle cells.